Home

 Introduction

 No authoritative medical studies seem to have been conducted on the maternal desires and instincts of transwomen.
-However, it seems safe to claim that a substantial proportion of transwomen would like to be a mother and nurture a baby, particularly if they are also it's genetic father.
+But it seems safe to claim that a substantial proportion of at least younger transwomen would like to be a mother and breastfeed a baby.

 30-year old Mika Minio-Paluello breastfeeding her baby